elmo128/Arma3-ScriptSplitter/README.md

         class function_3 {};
     };
 ```
-Make sure neither the directory, nor the files exist before executing
+Make sure neither the target directory, nor the files exist before executing
-the program, else you might ending up breaking files, as there are few
-checks right now.
+the program.

 Additional manual tasks must be perfomed to make the newly created
 functions library work, eg. registering it in description.ext, checking